lancechincodes/portfolio/README.md

 ## What's Next 🏁
 Although the first version is complete, the marathon continues and so does my portfolio.
 For future improvements, I will implement more interactions on the homepage, a section for demoing deployed projects, and an "Our Innovative World" blog that scopes out the latest and greatest technology.
 ## Reflection 🙌
 I thoroughly enjoyed building this project!
-While not easy, it served as an amazing instructor – teaching me how CSS, HTML, and JavaScript are used collaboratively to create interactive and responsive webpages, the importance of git version control, and to approach challenges with an optimstic mindset.
+It served as an amazing instructor – teaching me how CSS, HTML, and JavaScript are used collaboratively to create interactive and responsive webpages, the importance of git version control, and to approach challenges with an optimistic mindset.
 I hope you enjoyed my portfolio and feel free to leave me feedback!

 ## Connect With Me 👥
 <p align="left">